~ The WHO lists light at night as a possible carcinogen.

 These genetic variants are just given as examples to strengthen the evidence that light at night increases the risk of cancer by suppressing melatonin and disrupting the circadian clock.
 There are numerous other circadian gene variants also linked to either increasing or decreasing the risk for certain cancers, so you would need a bigger picture – a polygenic risk score – to understand your true risk.[ref][ref][ref]

 Quantifying the risk:

-So after all of the studies (and there are hundreds more than I’ve referenced here), what is the consensus for the cancer risk from light at night?
-The World Health Organization and the American Medical Association both place light at night as a probable carcinogen.
-Probable, though, is a word with wiggle room.
+So after all of the studies (and there are hundreds more than are referenced here), what is the consensus for the cancer risk from light at night?
+Both the World Health Organization and the American Medical Association both place light at night as a probable carcinogen.

 One problem with quantifying the impact of artificial light at night is that there are few places left that are unaffected.
 To get around this problem, one study investigated protected or natural areas, such as forests and conservation areas, in 158 different countries and compared cancer incidences to areas with higher artificial light at night.
 The study showed, when all confounders were taken into account, that colorectal, prostate, and breast cancer relative risk increased by up to 35% with light at night.[ref]